gitXite/terrain-service/README.md

 ```sh
 you@comp:~/.../Terrain2STL$ make
 ```
-If that's successful, generate an STL file by hitting the api/generate endpoint with the following parameters
+If that's successful, generate an STL file by hitting the /generate endpoint with a POST request with the following parameters
 ```

 ```